nextstrain/measles/README.md

     - Identification of genotypes outside of clade A can rule out vaccination-related infections.
     - Full genomes can assist in monitoring the effectiveness of established PCR-based diagnostic assays.
     - Vaccine escape has not been observed, but should me monitored.
-  - Why N450 data are useful for this pathogen:
-    - The N450 sequence results from the standard diagnostic assay, and may be obtained as part of routine surveillance in jurisdictions with low resources.
-    - The N450 dataset is very large, and useful for genotype identification.
-These data can help to identify emerging genotypes, and also genotypes that have been declared inactive.

 - Additional Resources
   - [Global Measles and Rubell Laboratory Netowrk](https://www.who.int/europe/initiatives/measles-and-rubella-laboratory-network)